 Indicator 2.9.2 Analysis demonstrates that feedstock harvesting does not diminish the capability of the forest to act as an effective sink or store of carbon over the long term.
 Finding Enviva's ENV-COC-03 Controlled Wood/Controlled Source Risk Assessment is reviewed annually to ensure it Enviva is aware of forest impact assessments, planning implementation and monitoring efforts, forestry best management practices in all of Enviva's supply areas.
 The analysis includes a study of carbon stocks in the supply area.
-The annual growth to drain ratio of the supply base is 1.59:1 for all species, 2.18:1 for hardwood, and 1.39:1 for pine.
+The annual growth to drain ratio of the supply base is 1.66:1 for all species, 2.51:1 for hardwood, and 1.39:1 for pine.
 A positive growth to drain ratio indicates that forest growth exceeds harvest removals.
+In the Gulf region of the U.S. South, total inventory has increased by an average of 1.3% annually between 2000 and 2018.
 Since 2000, US Forest Service Forest Inventory Analysis (FIA) data indicates an increase in forest area in the states covered included in the Enviva supply base area.